huixiang01/javascript_coding_notes/ReactJs Notes/2. LifeCycles/README.md

-# javascript_coding_notes
+# ReactJs Coding Notes
-Coding notes for javascript ^_^
+Coding notes for ReactJs^_^

-Written for OpenSUTD since there is no one writen that.
+Written for OpenSUTD since there is no one has written that.